coly-technologies/coly-technologies.github.io/coly-api.md

 * Request fields:
   - `source`: Specifies the single source for matching.
-    - `type`: Type of entity being matched, `person` for a `Person`, `group` for a `Group`, and `virtualGroup` for an object containing a list of persons (This `source` field is identical to the one in the `/match` endpoint)
+    - `type`: Type of entity being matched, `tenant` for a `Tenant`, `group` for a `Group`, and `virtualGroup` for an object containing a list of tenants (This `source` field is identical to the one in the `/match` endpoint)
     - `id`: Represents the ID of the entity.
   - `targetType`: This field specifies the type of entity you want to be included in your best match results.
-It can be either `person` or `group`.
+It can be either `tenant` or `group`.
 * Response fields:
   - `results`: This field contains an array of match results, presented in descending order from the best match first.
-  - `type`: Indicates the entity type, `group` or `person`.
+  - `type`: Indicates the entity type, `group` or `tenant`.
-  - `entity`: This field pertains to the entity of the matched item, which can be either a group or a person, as dictated by the type.
-For the schema of Group and Person entities, refer to the preceding sections.
+  - `entity`: This field pertains to the entity of the matched item, which can be either a group or a tenant, as dictated by the type.
+For the schema of Group and Tenant entities, refer to the preceding sections.
   - `score`: The match score.